ibs-source/syslog-consumer/README.md

 Performance & Concurrency

 - Lock-free ring buffer with capacity auto-rounded to next power of two.
-- Worker pool with lock-free queue and channel fallback on overflow.
+- Worker pool with lock-free message queue only; the processor never uses channel fallback.
+Saturation results in drops accounted in metrics.
 - Backpressure:
   - oldest: make room by dropping the oldest messages (recommended for real-time streams).
   - newest: reject new inserts and count backpressure drops.